PulseWaves/Specification/specification.rst

   Must be zero.

 Bits per sample:
-  8 or 16 bits are common values.
+  The number of bits used to store each sample.
+Common values are either 8 or 16 bits which are the only two values supported in version 1.0.

 Number of Samples:
-  The number of samples in this sampling.
+  If the number is positive it signals that a fixed sampling is used.
+The value of the number specifies the fixed number of samples in this sampling.
+If the number is negative it signals that a variable sampling is used.
+The absolute value of the number specifies the number of bits at the beginning of the Waves data that are used to store the variable number of samples in the sampling.
+In version 1.0 the only negative values that are allowed are -8 and -16 meaning that 8 or 16 bit numbers are supported.

 Compression Options:
   Must be zero.
 No compression.
 Will later be used to specify compression options.